hulyak/react-tutorial/docs/doc3.md

 export default UseEffect;
 ```

 In our example, we have two states: `count` and `isOn`.
 We are rendering these with our `button` and `h1` tags.
-When the button get clicked, we are setting `isOn` state to the opposite of its state every time when we click the button.
+When the button get clicked, we are setting `isOn` state to the opposite of its state.

 For the purpose of this example, we are setting `useEffect` hook and changing our document title to our `isOn`'s default value(false).